3. Sequential and other types in Python#

 We now know that we can have functions or methods that change the state of a given object.
 Consequently, for all the functions we apply, it is important to read their documentation to determine if they modify their inputs in place or if they return an entirely new object.

-Consider the following examples.
-The sorted function returns a sorted version of the input iterable:
+In particular, the sorted function returns a sorted version of an iterable object:

 x = [5, 3, 2, 4, 1]